jwhy89/pet_hotel_python/README.md

 # Python REST API --  Pet Hotel

 REST API using Flask, performs basic CRUD operations on two data tables in a PostreSQL db.
 It's paired with a React front end.
-Made as part of a challenge to spin up a web server in an unfalmiliar language.
-Made in a group of 4 people.
+Made as part of a team challenge to spin up a web server in an unfamiliar language.

 ## Built With